ndtippens/torch-circuit/README.md

 ### SaveInput / GetInput

-- `SaveInput(name)`: Save the input tensor with a given name
+- `SaveInput(name, transformation=None)`: Save the input tensor with a given name
-- `GetInput(name, op=torch.add)`: Retrieve saved tensor and combine it with the current tensor using an operation (e.g. addition, concatenation)
+- `GetInput(name, op=torch.add, transformation=None)`: Retrieve saved tensor and combine it with the current tensor using an operation (e.g. addition, concatenation).
+Optionally, you may also transform the retrieved tensor before combining it with the current tensor.

 ### StartBlock / EndBlock